Work in the Netherlands: Finding a job

 - Darwin recruitment – IT and telecoms

 - Rave recruitment – ICT recruitment

 If there are no vacancies in the companies you’d like to work, consider writing to them directly ‘on spec’ with an unsolicited application.
-Dutch companies are happy for prospective employees to use this approach.
-It’s important to contact the right person though, so check out the company website or contact the company direct.
+Dutch companies are happy for prospective employees to use this approach to find work in the Netherlands.
+It’s important to contact the right person though, so check companies' job websites or contact the company direct.

-The Immigration and Naturalisation Service (IND) posts a list of recognised employers/sponsors (companies and organisations) who can bring highly skilled workers to the Netherlands with preferential immigration conditions, including not needing a work permit.
-Contact the individual companies on the list to find what opportunities might be available.
+The Immigration and Naturalisation Service (IND) posts a list of recognised employers/sponsors (companies and organisations) who have permission to bring highly skilled workers to the Netherlands with preferential immigration conditions, including not needing a work permit.
+Contact the individual companies on the list to find what jobs in the Netherlands might be available.

 There are vacancies (vacatures) advertised in Dutch print newspapers although these are generally senior positions within international companies.
 If that’s what you’re looking for, you can check the following newspapers in print version or see their affiliate job websites:

 Finding work through both personal contacts and social media is acceptable in the Netherlands.
 There are many expats in the Netherlands, and by linking into this network you might find a job through word-of-mouth or a personal contact.
 Social media sites like LinkedIn can also help you make contacts.
 In the Netherlands be careful about what you post on social network sites in case a future employer searches it.
 See a list of business networking groups and business clubs for expats in the Netherlands.

 Also think about joining a business club, professional association or networking group, such as the Amsterdam American Business Club, Kea (for New Zealanders), Connecting Women and Women’s Business Initiative (networking for women), or SENSE, a professional networking for editors, writers, copywriters, translators, interpreters and teachers of English.